CouncilofLorien/counciloflorien.github.io/docs/cards/all.md

 > > {: .fs-3 }
 > > _“...there was neither bush nor tree, and only broken and blackened stumps...”_ ***---&#65279;Hob***
 >

- - [CRF 1 (Oct 1996) - CARD ERRATA AND RULINGS, Dragon's Desolation](/original/rulings/crf-1/#dragons-desolation)<br>Playing Dragon’s Desolation to make a Dragon playable at a Ruins & Lairs does not necessarilly require you to play a Dragon later in the turn.

 ---